ndarriulat/shippinginfoapp/README.md

-A simple project where to try mocking and unit testing in general
+A simple project in order to try mocking and unit testing in general